Package a project¶

 from kedro_spaceflights.__main__ import main main( ["--pipeline", "__default__"] ) # or simply main() if you don't want to provide any arguments

 kedro run, and you can provide all the parameters described by

 kedro run --help.

-There are various methods to deploy packaged pipelines via Kedro plugins:
+There are several methods to deploy packaged pipelines via 1st party plugins and associated documentation: